Benji0187/writing-test/README.md

 This topic explains what Checkout Sessions are and describes the tasks you need to complete to create one.

-> **Note**: You can create a Checkout Session using various methods.
-This document explains how to create one using the system's user interface (UI).

 ## Understand Checkout Sessions

 ### What is a Checkout Session?
 Before initiating a payment, you must create a Checkout Session.
 A Checkout Session forms the basis of the payment process.
 When you create a Checkout Session you must specify a recipient for the payment and the order number to which the payment is related.
+You have the option to include the payer's payment information.

 ### What happens when I start a Checkout Session?